sebGilR/bubble_sort/README.md

 # BUBBLE SORT Ruby project

-> This is the first project on the ruby curriculum, it's a bobblu sort method and testing code.
+> This is the first project on the ruby curriculum, it's a bobble sort method and testing code.

 ## Built With

 - RUBY
-- VSCODE

 ## Authors